plan-your-recovery/plan-your-recovery.github.io/about.md

 title: Our Team
 layout: page
 permalink: "/team/"
-excerpt: 'Plan Your Recovery offers a highly indiviualized approach to alcohol and drug problems delivered by a smart, compassionate team of clinicians.'
+excerpt: Plan Your Recovery offers a highly indiviualized approach to alcohol and drug problems delivered by a smart, compassionate team of clinicians.

 ---
 <a id="Ned_Presnall">